 The municipality and groundwater

-The municipality has Health over public spaces.
-Public spaces include streets, squares and parks.
-When groundwater nuisance occurs in public spaces, the municipality takes action if it can.
+The municipality is responsible for public spaces.
+Public spaces include streets, squares, and parks.
+In the event of groundwater flooding in public spaces, the municipality will take measures where possible.

 Intervening in cases of nuisance

-The municipality intervenes only if the nuisance is recurrent and the measure is practical.
+The municipality will only intervene if the nuisance keeps recurring and the measure is practically feasible.
 One solution, for example, is a drainage system.
-You can connect your house or land to it or to the municipal sewer with its own drain.
+You can connect your house or land to this system or to the municipal sewer system with your own drain.

-Water that does not drain on its own needs help to flow away.
-This can be done with an underground drain, which is called a drainage system.
-A drain is a perforated pipe in the ground through which water flows to the ditch or sewer.
+Water that does not drain away naturally needs help to flow away.
+This can be achieved with an underground drain, which we call a drainage system.
+A drain is a perforated pipe in the ground through which the water flows to the ditch or sewer.

-The municipality would prefer to prevent groundwater problems.
-Careful attention is paid to this when building and preparing new residential areas.
+The municipality wants to prevent groundwater problems wherever possible.
+Careful attention is paid to this when preparing new residential areas for construction and habitation.
 Building land is raised with sand.
-Sufficient ditches and possibly drainage are constructed.
-This all contributes to a smaller chance of groundwater nuisance.
+Sufficient ditches and, if necessary, drainage systems are installed.
+All of this contributes to a lower risk of groundwater flooding.